pihash2k/VoxDet-SoIR/README.md

 ## Dataset Comparison

-VoxDet-SoIR stands out among instance retrieval datasets with its focus on small objects and dense annotations.
+VoxDet-SoIR stands out among instance retrieval datasets with its focus on small objects and multiple annotations.
 With an average object size of just 1.1% of the image area, significantly smaller than existing benchmarks and multiple annotated objects per image.
 VoxDet-SoIR addresses the challenging yet practical scenario of retrieving small instances from cluttered scenes.

 | Dataset | #Obj Annot. | #Obj OVD | Obj.
 Size (in %) |
 |---------|-------------|----------|------------------|